freeconf/yang/README.md

 #### Operations
-Start has not input or output defined, so simple POST will start the car
+Start has no input or output defined, so simple POST will start the car

 `curl -XPOST http://localhost:8080/restconf/data/car:start`

 #### Alerts

-This car example doesn't have alerts, but to get alerts we can use websockets:
+This car example doesn't have alerts, but to get alerts we can use websockets from Node.js or the web browser:

 ```JavaScript
 var notify = require('./notify');